m-iDev-0792/HJGraphics/readme.md

 ![HJGraphics](attachment/HJGraphics.png)
 # HJGraphics
 HJGraphics is a very simple 3D graphic framework based on OpenGL API, and also my attempt to build a relatively complete tiny 3D graphic framework from the ground up.
-It is a part of my graduation project as well.
+It is a part of my bachelor graduation project as well.

 By using HJGraphics, you can create OpenGL environment easily and draw some funny 3D objects with only a few lines of codes.